mike-lischke/ANTLRng/readme.md

 - Rework the import feature.
 Allow paths for the imports and allow to override imported rules.
 Make diamond imports working properly.
 - Export rules as ATN network and railroad diagram SVG files.
 - Save/load state to lower cold start time.
-- Code optimisations (like converting recursions to iterations in the prediction code path).
+- Code optimizations (like converting recursions to iterations in the prediction code path).
+- Find a better solution for target specific code, e.g. by extending the ANTLR language with target specific named action blocks.
 - ...